-- Soak almonds for a minimum of 12 hours in filtered water with 1/2 tsp sea salt.
+- Soak the almonds for a minimum of 12 hours in filtered water with half a teaspoon of sea salt.
 This is helps to deactivate the antinutrients naturally found in nuts and seeds, such as phytic acid and enzyme inhibitors.

 How to Save the Pulp